 Still, before there’s too much excitement about the apparently relatively low cost of points, there are a few things you need to know about Choice Privileges before you dive in.

-If you don’t hold status with Choice hotels (and I suspect most people reading this don’t) there’s one critical restriction placed upon you when you come to redeem your points – you can only use points to make a reservation a maximum of 100 days ahead of check-in.
+If you don’t hold status with Choice hotels (and I suspect most people reading this don’t) there’s one critical restriction placed upon you when you come to redeem your points – you can only use points to make a reservation up to a maximum of 100 days ahead of check-in.
 That’s a lot better than the old restrictions used to be (30 days for North America and 60 days for the rest of the world) and, considering the volatile travel world we’re currently living in right now, a lot of people probably aren’t planning very far ahead anyway.

 There’s definitely value to be had here if you pick your destination(s) carefully (most of the better Choice properties are in Europe).
 A lot of good properties cost between 12,000 and 20,000 points per night and include breakfast so with points purchased in this sale that would equate to between $84 and $141 per night…which is pretty good going.

-If you’re in need of Choice points and have been targeted for a 40% discount (or better) this looks like a promotion you should be taking a look at to see if you can make it work.
+If you’re in need of Choice points and have been targeted for a 40% discount this looks like a promotion you should be taking a look at to see if you can make it work.
 If you’re not already a big fan of Choice Privileges there isn’t anything amazing to see here and you’re probably better of keeping your credit card in your wallet and moving on.